 The Microscopy and Imaging Core Facility was established in 2002 as a cornerstone of the Center for Plant Cell Biology (CEPCEB).
-It is now paired with the Stem Cell Center in the Department of Molecular, Cell, and Systems Biology (MCSB), under the direction of Professor Prue Talbot.
+It is now in the Department of Molecular, Cell, and Systems Biology (MCSB), and is under the direction of Divisional Dean Katherine Borkovich .

 The facility houses state of the art and legacy equipment including four confocal microscopes, 3D Palm super-resolution, an environmental SEM with critical point dryer and sputter coater, a complete set of tissue sectioning instruments, a gene gun, a fluidics robot, fluorescence microscopes, a luminescence dark box, a macro imager and 3D image analysis software.